Concept-Bytes/HomePod/README.md

    Rename this to just .env

     ```python
-    # Example placeholder in assist.py
+    # Example placeholder in .env
     API_KEY = "your_openai_api_key_here"
    ASSISTANT_ID = "your_assistant_id_here"
    THREAD_ID = "your_thread_id_here"